Menopause usually starts between the age of 45 and 55.

 Treatment for early menopause is often to replace the missing hormones.
 This is usually the combined contraceptive pill or hormone replacement therapy (HRT).

-Your GP may recommend you take this treatment until at least the age of natural menopause (about 51).
+Your GP may recommend you take this treatment until at least the age of natural menopause - around age 51.
 This is to reduce your risk of developing osteoporosis and other conditions such as cardiovascular disease.

 Your GP will tell you about other treatment options and lifestyle changes to help protect your health.